Overconfidence bias is the tendency to overestimate our talents and abilities. We consider ourselves better than we really are.

 Whether you are a student, an employee, a driver, a lover or a normal man, you exhibit overconfidence in your abilities whether you realize it or not.

 Types of Overconfidence

 Overconfidence bias shows up in 3 different ways – Overrating, assumption of prediction abilities and unrealistic optimism.

 Overrating is a type of overconfidence bias where people rate their performance higher than it really is.
 All the prior examples of people rating themselves above the median are the classic examples of overrating oneself.

 2. Assumption of prediction abilities:

-In another form, overconfidence bias shows up when you predict a result you no control over.
+In another form, overconfidence bias shows up when you predict a result you have no control over.
 One good example is predicting the outcome of a sports event.
 While the prediction of a sporting event comes off as funny, you believe you can predict things you do not control.

-You might think “I know my prediction for a sport event can fail.”
+You might think “I know my prediction for a sporting event can fail.”
 I agree.
 But the same behavior appears when you predict the stock market.
 Many traders believe they have the clairvoyant ability to predict the next market crash.
 In reality, nobody has control over the market, but people believe they can predict an outcome.

 3. Unrealistic optimism:

 In the third form of overconfidence, people believe they can complete a task faster than they actually can.